 Sea Kayaking 101, Beginning Sea Kayak Safety Skills

-Beginning Sea Kayak Safety Skills
+Beginning Sea Kayak Safety Skills FOR ADULTS

-Touring kayaks are not little toy boats or improved canoes; they are a specialty craft that require unique skills that no amount of experience paddling other boats will prepare you for.
+Touring kayaks are not little toy boats or improved canoes; they are specialty craft that requires unique skills that no amount of experience paddling other boats will prepare you for.
 Learn how to paddle a sea or rec kayak without developing bad habits or taking unnecessary risks.
-Whether you've: never been in a kayak before, been paddling for years without any formal kayak training, or it's been so long since you took kayak safety lessons you feel the need to start over -- this beginning sea kayaking course is for you.
-Let us get you started on the right foot (or paddle blade) by learning the basics such as: indexing your grip to the paddle blade, adjusting a kayak seat and foot braces for comfort and efficiency, choosing a paddle that's a good size for you and your kayak, and what clothes and accessories you need to make your kayaking safer and more enjoyable.
-Along the way you'll learn how to launch and land a kayak and use your paddle to prevent capsizes when a boat wake hits you.
+Whether you've: never been in a kayak before, have been paddling for years without any formal kayak training, or it's been so long since you took kayak safety lessons you feel the need to start over -- this beginning sea kayaking course is for you.
+Let us get you started on the right foot (or paddle blade) by learning the basics such as: indexing your grip to the paddle blade, adjusting a kayak seat and foot braces for comfort and efficiency, choosing a paddle that's the right size for you and your kayak, and what clothes and accessories you need to make your kayaking safer and more enjoyable.
+Along the way, you'll learn how to launch and land a kayak and use your paddle to prevent capsizes when a boat wake hits you.

 Location: Tibbett's Beach, Lake Sammamish State Park (map)